 Why is Ralston necessary?

 Ralston College is committed to an educational vision that enables students to lead lives of self-knowledge, freedom, and substance.
-The most distinguished colleges and universities in the world have historically been likewise committed, and there are still today some teachers, students, and institutes who continue to honor this vision.
+The most distinguished colleges and universities in the world have historically been likewise committed, and there are still today pockets of teachers, administrators, and institutes who endeavor to honor that vision.

-But there are too many stakeholders in the status quo to make any radical reform of current institutions an achievable goal.
-What is needed is a disruptive new model: a superior alternative to the coercive homogeneity of the present.
-Once established, this new institution will exert competitive influence in the market, triggering broader reform.
+While the problems are widely acknowledged and often chronicled, there are too many stakeholders in the status quo to make radical reform of current institutions possible.
+What is needed is a disruptive new model, a superior alternative to the coercive homogeneity of the present: an example that shows a better way.